adamburley/AxcientAPI/README.md

 ## Status

-Version `0.3.2` updated September 25, 2024
+Version 0.4.0 updated October 19, 2024.
+Aligns with version 0.3.1 of API.

-Version resolves an issue with `client_id` conflicts.
-If you are getting errors about this property, please update your module.
+Version 0.4.0 adds new endpoints and resolves several issues.

 Manual and automated testing against the mock and prod environments is successful.
 Please raise issues as found.